abinit/abinit/doc/tutorial/eph4isotc.md

 TODO: Discussion about energy range and integration scheme.

-## Convergence study wrt to the k/q-mesh
+### Legacy: convergence study with respect to the k/q meshes

 At this point, we can use the WFK file to perform EPH calculations with denser $\kk$-meshes.
 We will be using settings similar to the ones used in **teph4isotc_2.abi** except for